Sonic-LockandLoad/Sonic-LockandLoad/README.md

 - **Sonic is super slow, I can't kick, and dying crashes the game**
     - Your game is borked.
 Delete your config and reconfigure GZDoom all over again.
 - **Textures and things are broken when editing maps**
+    - This is usually because you downloaded a ZIP with a nested folder.
+(Thanks, GitHub.)
+You should [switch to using the `git clone` method](https://github.com/That1M8Head/Sonic-LockandLoad#playing-an-unstable-non-release-version) if you wish to edit maps for this mod.

 ## Copyright
 Sonic: Lock & Load is a fan-made Doom mod.
 All copyrights go to their intended holders.<br>